Rodrigo Conceição

-Rodrigo Fernandes da Conceição (born 2 January 2000) is a Portuguese professional footballer who plays as a winger or right-back for Porto.
+Rodrigo Fernandes da Conceição (born 2 January 2000) is a Portuguese professional footballer who plays as a right-back or winger and is currently a free agent, having last played for Swiss Super League club FC Zürich.

 Club career

 Benfica

-Born in Porto, Conceição passed through several youth teams before joining Benfica in 2015, aged 15.
+Born in Lisbon, Conceição passed through several youth teams before joining Benfica in 2015, aged 15.
 On 3 November 2018, he made his professional debut with the reserves in a 2018–19 LigaPro match away to Paços de Ferreira, as a substitute for the last 15 minutes of a 1–0 loss in place of Florentino Luís.

 Conceição scored his first senior goal on 3 November 2019, opening a 3–1 home loss to Chaves.

 Porto

 On 27 August 2020, having left Benfica, Conceição signed a three-year deal for Porto, being again assigned to the reserve team.
 He played 30 times in his first season, scoring to conclude a 4–0 win at Mafra on 29 March 2021 after assisting two other goals.
 On 22 May, in the last game of the campaign, he was sent off in a 2–1 loss at his previous team and suspended for two games.

 Conceição was loaned to Primeira Liga club Moreirense for the season on 22 July 2021.
 He made his top-flight debut on 15 August in a 2–2 draw at Santa Clara, in which he came on in the 73rd minute for Rúben Ramos and received a red card three minutes later for telling the fourth official to open his eyes; he was banned for a game and fined €842, while maintaining that he was victimised for being from the Conceição family.

+On 10 September 2022, Conceição made his first-team debut under his father's management, as an 82nd-minute substitute for Pepê in a 3–0 Primeira Liga home win over Chaves.
+A week later, he made his first start in a 1–1 draw at Estoril.
+In April 2023, he dropped back into the B-team.

+At the end of the 2022–23 season, after having participated in the club's victorious Taça da Liga and Taça de Portugal campaigns, Conceição left Porto upon expiration of his contract.

+FC Zürich

+On 17 August 2023, Conceição signed for Swiss Super League club FC Zürich.
+Three months later, he extended his contract with the side until 2027.